cwl97045/SqlUnitTesting/README.md

 Running it
 ----------
 Currently depends on having a mySql connection set in the properties file.
-But once there is a working connection
+But once there is a working connection Before test and after test modules are working, still need to build out the test module whenever I get some free time.
 ```sh
   node TestEngine/engine.js
 ```